mrintern/ETL-using-k8s/README.md

 # Under Construction!
 You've been warned ;)
 # ETL-using-k8s
 A simple example of an ETL job using KinD (kubernetes in docker).
-Just for fun.
+Requests data from the weather API and sends to a mysql table.
+Eventually, this app will implement airflow and spark to do this in a more scalable way.

 # Requirements
 - KinD (Kubernetes in Docker)